RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

  - `RETENTION` _retentionTime_ - Maximum age for samples compared to last event time (in milliseconds).

+    Used only if a new time sereies is created.
 Ignored When adding samples to an existing time series.

-    Used only if a new time sereies is created.
     When set to 0, the series is not trimmed.
 If not specified: set to the global [RETENTION_POLICY](https://redis.io/docs/stack/timeseries/configuration/#retention_policy) configuration of the database (which, by default, is 0).

  - `ENCODING` _enc_ - Specify the series samples encoding format.
 One of the following values:
     - `COMPRESSED`: apply the DoubleDelta compression to the series samples, meaning compression of Delta of Deltas between timestamps and compression of values via XOR encoding.
     - `UNCOMPRESSED`: keep the raw samples in memory.

+    Used only if a new time sereies is created.
+Ignored When adding samples to an existing time series.

- - `CHUNK_SIZE` _size_ - amount of memory, in bytes, allocated for data.
-Must be a multiple of 8, Default: 4096.
+ - `CHUNK_SIZE` _size_ - memory size, in bytes, allocated for data.
+Must be a multiple of 8.

+    Used only if a new time sereies is created.
+Ignored When adding samples to an existing time series.

+    If not specified: set to 4096.

  - `ON_DUPLICATE` _policy_ - overwrite key and database configuration for [DUPLICATE_POLICY](https://redis.io/docs/stack/timeseries/configuration/#duplicate_policy) (policy for handling samples with identical timestamps).
 One of the following values:
    - `BLOCK` - an error will occur for any out of order sample
    - `FIRST` - ignore any newly reported value